 4. Slow Page Loading

 Do you know that you only have 10-20 seconds to capture the attention of your site visitors?
-For people to stay longer on your site, you need to ensure that they are able to quickly find what they’re looking for.
+For people to stay longer on your site, you need to ensure that they can quickly find what they’re looking for.
 This boils down to your site’s loading speed.

 Pages that take long to load are a turn-off to site visitors.
 Nobody wants to waste time on poorly designed pages and high-resolution images that take long to load.
 The graph above demonstrates that the probability of leaving is usually higher during the first few seconds.